Report rename cleanup and offline evidence-pack hardening

 - CI workflow test paths now match the report/certificate rename.

-invarlock report explainnow prints the resolved drift band and keeps artifact path columns aligned.- Proof-pack, observability, packaging, and import-safety paths are more robust offline.
+invarlock report explainnow prints the resolved drift band and keeps artifact path columns aligned.- Evidence-pack, observability, packaging, and import-safety paths are more robust offline.

 0.3.9 is a practical cleanup release after the report rename.
 CI workflow tests now follow the new report/certificate paths, and invarlock report explain prints the resolved drift band instead of a hard-coded threshold.
 The ARTIFACTS block is aligned so report output is easier to scan.